The Brexit ending: deal, no deal, or no divorce?

 This is the nightmare scenario for many businesses: it would spook financial markets and dislocate supply chains across Europe and beyond.
 The political and social impact is unclear.

 EU leaders on Thursday agreed to give May two weeks’ reprieve, until April 12.
-Only if lawmakers approve May’s deal will the exit will be delayed until May 22.
+Only if members of parliament approve May’s deal will the exit will be delayed until May 22.

 “The UK Government will still have a choice of a deal, no-deal, a long extension or revoking Article 50,” said summit chair Donald Tusk, referring to the treaty clause that covers Britain’s departure.